Skip to content

 FAQ

-No. LumenFlow works for human-only teams too.
+LumenFlow is designed for AI agents, but the Software Delivery Pack works for human-only teams too.
 The workflow (WUs, gates, lanes) benefits any team that wants faster feedback and evidence-based completion.
-AI integration is a bonus, not a requirement.

 What’s the difference between a WU and a ticket?